 Making sure a fleet of aircraft has the fuel it needs.
 Keeping stock of .50 caliber rounds.
 Getting vaccines to a mobile clinic operating in a third-world nation.

-Officer positions in the Supply Corps are available to college graduates, and Enlisted positions in Purchasing & Supply are available to those without a degree.
+Officer positions in the Supply Corps are available to college graduates, and Logistics Specialist (LS) positions are available to those without a degree.

-As a Supply Corps Officer, you are a business manager.
-You perform executive-level duties in inventory control, financial management, physical distribution systems, petroleum management, personnel transportation, and other related areas.
+A four-year college degree is required to become a Supply Officer.
+In this role, you will perform executive-level duties in inventory control, financial management, physical distribution systems, petroleum management, personnel transportation, and other related areas.
 You might: